jeffreyguenther/activestorage-openstack/README.md

 ## Development

 ### Todo
+- [ ] Complete direct uploads implementation.
+CORS must be supported on OpenStack for this to be possible.
 - [ ] Support disposition and filename in URLs
 - [ ] Fix streaming for downloads
 - [ ] Smartly pick whether uploads should be chunked